mattpe/wbma/docs/w3-NativeBase.md

   When using NativeBase you should import the [`<Image>` component](https://facebook.github.io/react-native/docs/images.html#network-images) still from `react-native` library to avoid issues with network sourced images.

-### Task A: Convert the app we've made so far to use NativeBase
+### Setup

 1. Continue last exercise.
 Create a new branch with git.
 1. Study [this article](https://blog.bitsrc.io/11-react-native-component-libraries-you-should-know-in-2018-71d2a8e33312) and [NativeBase](https://nativebase.io/)
 1. Convert the app we've made so far to use NativeBase
 1. Install NativeBase
-    - `npm install native-base --save`
+    - `npm i native-base`
     - `expo install expo-font`
-1. Remove all styling from the files where you use NativeBase components:
+1. Note: Remove all styling from the files where you use NativeBase components:

    ```jsx harmony
    // remove this part: